Vignir Svavarsson

 Vignir Svavarsson (born 20 June 1980) is an Icelandic retired professional handballer.

+Club career

 He enjoyed his very long playing career which started in 2000.
 In 2005 he left Iceland to join the Danish club Skjern Håndbold.
 He has subsequently played for TBV Lemgo, TSV Hannover-Burgdorf and GWD Minden in the German Bundesliga and HC Midtjylland and TTH Holstebro in the Danish league and concluded his handballing career in Haukar.
 He was a player for many years of Iceland national team, captained them for Euro 2016.

 He is tall, imposing sportsman and considered to be one of Iceland talents.

 In July 2019, Svavarsson has signed a one-season contract until 2020 with the Icelandic top club, Haukar.
 There he started this professional career.
 This team has won the Icelandic Championship 11 times and participated in the EHF Champions League group phase 4 times.
 After season, Svavarsson ended his 20-year career.